circle circle

 Redundancy solicitors

-If you are being made redundant it’s important to understand your legal rights to ensure you are treated fairly and receive the pay you are entitled to.
+If you are being made redundant it’s important to understand your legal rights to ensure you are treated in a fair and objective way and you receive the pay you are entitled to.
 Our employment law specialists can help ensure you receive the compensation you deserve.

 Overview